espruino/BangleApps/apps/getup/README.md

 # Get Up

-Reminds you to getup every 20 minutes.
+Reminds you to getup every x minutes (default: 20).

 Sitting to long is dangerous!